SAP Policy Details

 - You are working on a second degree at the same level as a previously earned degree (e.g., you have a conferred bachelor’s degree and are pursuing a second bachelor’s degree) Note: Associate degrees are excluded.

 - Submit the Maximum Time Limit Approval Form in your MyUWF.
 Search and select to locate the electronic form.
+Once the form is submitted, processing is completed within 3-5 business days.

 - Your published degree program requirements are in excess of the standard credit hour requirements (e.g., your bachelor’s degree requires 130 credit hours to graduate).